- In order to free up some space, many users are interested in discovering how to delete the Steam Cloud saves.

 - Go to your Steam directory to this location:

 - Shift + right-click the folder and select Open PowerShell Window here.

 - Type in the following string in PowerShell:

 Once you’ve checked that Steam Cloud saving is enabled, follow the steps listed above.

 As soon as the Steam Cloud Conflict error has been triggered, follow the steps below.

 - Delete all the files within this location

-- Uncheck the Enable Steam Cloud synchronization for the applications which support it feature
+- Click on the Cloud tab, then uncheck the Enable Steam Cloud synchronization for the applications which support it feature.

 - Return to your game, and exit it.

 - Exit Steam, and delete the AppID folder again, as shown above

 By following these steps, you should now have deleted all Steam Cloud saves for a particular game.

 Keep in mind that this change is permanent, so if you are having second thoughts, maybe it would be a good idea to create a backup of your Steam games beforehand.